erizov/Professor/semester_3/lecture_12_ml_algorithms/knn/README.md

 - Understanding of graph data structures
 - Basic knowledge of recursion
 - Elementary linear algebra and statistics
-- Basic calculus concepts (for ML algorithms)
+- Basic calculus concepts (for CI algorithms)

 By the end of this lecture, students will be able to: